tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 11+ after use:_ When you deal ongoing damage with this weapon, heal using a recovery.

 **Quirk:** The suffering of others amuses you.

 ---

+#### Shinebolt

+Ranged Weapon

+1/Battle

+When you hit with an attack using this weapon, the target takes no damage and you and your allies gain a +4 bonus to attacks against the target until the end of your next turn.

+**Quirk:** Hoarder.

+---